SammyoRoy/cse15l-lab-reports/Week1LabReport.md

 Use [the account-lookup website](https://sdacs.ucsd.edu/~icc/index.php) to find your course-specific username and reset the password

 ### Step 2: Download Visual Studio Code
-Download Visual Studio Code from [the web] https://code.visualstudio.com/.
+Download Visual Studio Code from [the web](https://code.visualstudio.com/).
 After following the installer's instructions, you should be able to open VSCode.
 It should look something like the following screenshot.